IT for Remote Work

 “We didn’t have to alter our course for the pandemic year.
 Our work with US Signal set us up well for that.”

 That’s not the end of the story.
-CBS is currently working with US Signal to transition to its VDI solution to two VDI platforms in geographically separate markets.
-Switching to the more resilient design will help ensure that if one site has an issue, the other site can continue to provide users with their desktops and data.
+CBS is currently working with US Signal to transition its VDI solution to two VDI platforms in geographically separate markets.
+Switching to a more resilient design will help ensure that if one site has an issue, the other site can continue to provide users with their desktops and data.